Table of Contents

 Does Wood Pellet Cat Litter Reduce Odor?

-Wood pellet litter has a pine scent that naturally represses unpleasant odors.
+Yes – wood pellet litter has a pine scent that naturally represses unpleasant odors.
 This is not an added fragrance, it is the natural scent of the wood.
-You should never use a litter that has an add-on scent.
+You should never use a litter that has an add-on scent that can cause headaches both for people and cats.

 Wood pellets are also extremely absorbent of liquid.
-Therefore, they trap urine and keep the litter dry, which blocks odor.
+Therefore, they trap urine and keep the litter dry, which blocks unpleasant odors from escaping into the air and around your home.

 Do Cats Prefer Wood Pellet Cat Litter?